-For me, oat milk is a true favourite.
-I can’t get enough of its sweet flavour and nutritional properties.
+For me, oat milk is a true favorite.
+I can’t get enough of its sweet flavor and nutritional properties.
 It’s also super easy to get some local, organic grains and so cheap as well (only 0.25 cents per litre, and that’s using organic oats).
 Plus, homemade oat milk is amazing for cooking, as it thickens with the heat!

 You can see how to make oat milk from oat flakes in this video recipe but, seeing that you all seem so interested in trying a raw grain version, we decided to upload a recipe about it.
 Hope you’ll like it!

 - 40 grams raw oat grains (any other grain as rice, spelt, barley, etc… will work)

 - A small chunk (1cm) vanilla bean (optional)

 - Put ½ litre of hot water in the Vegan Milker jar.

 - Put oat grains plus a pinch of salt in the filtering jar.